ercrema/ercrema.github.io/_pages/cv.md

 Editorial Work
 ======
 * Associate Editor: Journal of Archaeological Science
+* Series Editor: Cambridge Manuals in Archaeology
 * Editorial Board Member:
   * Japanese Journal of Archaeology
   * Journal of Archaeological Science: Reports
   * Journal of Open Archaeology Data
-* Peer-Reviews for: American Antiquity, Antiquity; Anthropological and Archaeological Sciences; Current Anthropology;Environmental Archaeology; Frontiers in Digital Archaeology; Humanities and Social Sciences Communications; Journal of Anthropological Archaeology; Journal of Archaeological Science; Journal of Archaeological Science: Reports; Journal of Archaeological Method and Theory; Nature Communications; Nature: Scientific Reports;  Open Quaternary; Papers of the Institute of Archaeology; PLOS ONE; PLOS Computational Biology; Proceedings of the Computer Applications in Archaeology Conference; Quaternary International; Radiocarbon, Theorethical Population Biology,Trends in Ecology & Evolution; World Archaeology; the National Science Foundation, and edited volumes for Ubiquity Press and Springer.
+* Peer-Reviews for: American Antiquity, Antiquity; Anthropological and Archaeological Sciences; Current Anthropology; Environmental Archaeology; Frontiers in Digital Archaeology; Humanities and Social Sciences Communications; Journal of Anthropological Archaeology; Journal of Archaeological Science; Journal of Archaeological Science: Reports; Journal of Archaeological Method and Theory; Nature Communications; Nature: Scientific Reports;  Open Quaternary; Papers of the Institute of Archaeology; PLOS ONE; PLOS Computational Biology; Proceedings of the Computer Applications in Archaeology Conference; Quaternary International; Radiocarbon, Theorethical Population Biology; Trends in Ecology & Evolution; World Archaeology; the National Science Foundation, and edited volumes for Ubiquity Press and Springer.